What sets your teacher training program apart from other Pilates training programs?

 Taking private sessions, groups and mat classes will help you get the repertoire in your body and is the first step towards becoming a teacher.
 We also recommend getting the manuals and begin reading about the principles behind the method and exercises to further your understanding.
 At Center of Balance, your observation hours for the full certification are all compiled together.
 If you are considering the full program, you will keep track of all your hours of observation, self practice and practice teaching to fulfill the overall requirement to take the certification test out.

 Observation is part of a program we offer at Center of Balance called Practice Sangha.
 It includes pre-scheduled hours of observation, self practice and practice teaching.
-Practice Sangha costs $100 / month for unlimited hours, based on the studio schedule.
+Practice Sangha costs $100 / month for select hours, based on the studio schedule.
 You can sign up for it after MAT 1 & 2 and REFORMER 1.
 Personal classes (mat class, privates and group sessions) are independent of this and have their own prices.
 We offer package rates as well as student discounts — check out our prices.

 We recommend taking the Mat training prior to REFORMER 1.
 Some students start with REFORMER 1, but in our experience we don't think this is the best way to approach the training process.
 You will begin to learn the thread of information in the Mat training that is fundamental to all of the Pilates work.

 I have a network of "students" and supporters in the area.
 What is the rate I pay to use the studio for my practice teaching?

 That's great that you have a network of students who will be very helpful when you begin practice teaching.
 Practice teaching is included in your cost to participate in the Practice Sangha, which is $100 per month.
 To best support your learning, you may not charge the students you practice teach at Center of Balance.

 I am interested in getting my Pilates certification.
 How far in advance should I sign up for the courses?